In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 You can learn more about these four levels here.

 Three truths.
-The world has become profoundly better in recent generations and is on an improving trajectory.
+The world has become profoundly better in recent generations and is improving.
 There is much suffering and injustice as vast room for improving our world.
 We can make the world a better place.

 New voting laws around the country are not a response to voter fraud.
 How do we know?
 Because there is no credible evidence of consequential voter fraud anywhere in the country.

-The new voting laws are in response to voter turnout, especially turnout of the "wrong kind" of voters.
+The new voting laws respond to voter turnout, especially turnout of the "wrong kind" of voters.
 The laws do not mention ethnicities in their explicit language, but the voting barriers are made more significant for minorities.
 This brings us to Critical Race Theory.

 Critical Race Theory looks at how racism has, directly and indirectly, influenced the legal system to perpetuate racial disparity – like maybe rigging the voting system in favor of white people without saying so.
-And now you know why one political party, which I used to loosely call home, is so animated in its opposition to Critical Race Theory.
+And now you know why one political party, which I used to call home loosely, is so animated in its opposition to Critical Race Theory.

 This is the first installment of a once-monthly series called Calmly Considered, in which Allan Bevere and I will be discussing topics related to faith and economics.
 In this episode, we discuss Peter Oakes' Empire, Economics, and the New Testament.
 We barely scratch the surface but hopefully some meaningful dialog.